Test in a live environment

 After defining a message contract, developers can proceed to create producer and consumer applications.
 The producer application creates and sends messages.
 The consumer application listens for messages and processes them.

 Efficient message consumption is critical in distributed applications.
 MassTransit provides various mechanisms to achieve this.
 One approach is to use multiple consumers.
-This allows for parallel processing of messages.
-It improves the throughput of the application.
+This allows for parallel processing of messages and improves the throughput of the application.

 Routing messages to the right destination is a key aspect of any messaging system.
 MassTransit handles routing through a combination of queues and exchanges.
-Developers can specify routing rules.
-This ensures that messages reach the intended consumers.
+Developers can specify routing rules to ensure messages reach the intended consumers.

 Integrating IronPDF with MassTransit enables the creation of PDF documents as part of the message-processing workflow.
 For instance, a consumer application can listen for messages that contain data for report generation.
 Upon receiving a message, the application uses IronPDF to generate a PDF report from the data.